roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-02 ****** byTheTalkMan© "Such a perfect night."
+"Such a perfect night."
 She said, basking in the cool dusk night.
 We were sitting together on a large chair, cuddled up together, her head on my shoulder.

  "Yeah."
 I replied.